Australian Early Development Census

 AEDC results

-The 2018 AEDC National Report presents data for all four data collection cycles in 2009, 2012, 2015 and 2018.
+In the meantime, the 2021 AEDC National Report presents data for all 5 data collection cycles in 2009, 2012, 2015, 2018 and 2021.
+You can view the 2021 AEDC National Report on the AEDC website.

-You can view the 2018 AEDC National Report on the AEDC website, where you can also find data tables, maps and graphs for the Northern Territory (NT) and community profiles for areas within the Territory.
+AEDC Data Explorer dashboard is where data tables, maps and graphs are searchable for the Northern Territory and community profiles for areas within the Territory.

 Using the AEDC data